arsirantala/IxothPodFilter/README.md

 FIlter file for Path of Diablo

 # General
-**There is few issues with the filter currently, which I'm been working on.
-Some items which are meant to be hidden are still dropping from monsters and are shown with blank name (when using show items in ground hot key).
-I try to get these issues sorted asap.**

 This filter file creation has taken quite lot of my personal time, if you wan't to help me keep this filter up to date also in future:
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=arsi.rantala@kolumbus.fi&lc=US&item_name=